redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-1.rst

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img5.jpg

-Put your mouse over the button below the text you have just edited and click on the trash icon to remove the block.
+Put your mouse on the button below the text you have just edited and click on the trash icon to remove the block.

-You will be prompted to confirm the operation: click ok.
+You will be prompted to confirm the operation: click Ok.

 Add a new block